NodeOS-Legacy/node-npkg/README.md

 Installing via `npkg install` is a lot like `npm install -g`, except `npkg` *only* installs the package for the current user.
 Packages are installed to `$HOME/lib/node_modules` and binaries are linked to `$HOME/bin`.
+NodeOS will have a very minimal set of executables outside of `$HOME/bin`, thus a users command-line experience is almost completely isolated from other users on the system.

 Removing a package *only* removes it for the current user.
 Packages and linked binaries are always partitioned by user,